vicsz/cloud-lab/README.md

 spring.rabbitmq.password = guest
 ```

+Your RabbitMQ instance will need to have a queue create called **myQueue**.
+Messages sent to the Default exchange with the **myQueue** routingkey will be automatically routed to the **myQueue** queue.

 ## 14 - Messaging on PCF

+Key points:
+* Creating a RabbitMQ Instance in PCF

 ### 14.1 - Create a RabbitMQ Service Instance in PCF